pyeventsourcing/esdbclient/README.md

 This method also has an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.

+This method also has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.

 In the example below, a new event, `event1`, is appended to a new stream.
 The stream does not yet exist, so `current_version` is `StreamState.NO_STREAM`.